• Ann Arbor

 Throughout the years, we have implemented many programs and policies that are designed to promote equal opportunity and inclusiveness both within the firm and the legal profession as a whole.
 Our activities to promote diversity include the following:

-Bodman recently initiated a year-long Mansfield Rule 6.0 certification process facilitated by Diversity Lab.
-The goal of Mansfield is to increase diversity in law firm leadership through a data-driven method that embeds accountability, transparency, and knowledge sharing into law firm talent attraction, retention, and promotion practices.
+Bodman was recently awarded Mansfield Rule 6.0 Certification Plus status, the highest level of designation, after the firm’s first year of participation.
+The Mansfield program is facilitated by Diversity Lab and measures diversity in law firm leadership through a data-driven method that embeds accountability, transparency, and knowledge sharing into law firm talent attraction, retention, and promotion practices.

 Law Firm Antiracism Alliance Logo